mtumilowicz/reports/README.md

     add(new SecondSheet(bundles, workbook));
 }
 ```
-more exemplary code of usages *AbstractPdfWriter* in class (test package)
+more exemplary code of usages *AbstractXlsxWriter* in class (test package)
 : _XlsxGenerationTest_
 4) **InsertableXlsContent** -
 5) **InsertableXlsSheet** -